dani54196/dani54196/README.md

 # About me
 ## Daniel C.
-🧑‍💻 I'm DevOps & Backend Developer (Golang Node) Freelance (Freelancer, fiverr, upWork, workana)
+🧑‍💻 I'm DevOps & Backend Developer (Golang Node)

 📖 I'm computer science student at Universidad de Buenos Aires

-💻💼 I’m currently working on [Software of South ☁️](https://southware.site)
-➡️ Check our services & SAAS Apps on [Instagram](https://www.instagram.com/softwareofsouth/)
+💻💼 I’m currently working on a Startup and [Software of South ☁️](https://southware.site) as freelancer ➡️ Check our services & SAAS Apps on [Instagram](https://www.instagram.com/softwareofsouth/)

-👂 Open to get a Job as Devops

 💬 Ask me about Cloud, Docker, Kubernetes or Go